Perturbation graphs, invariant prediction and causal relations in psychology: Conditional correlation, perturbation graph and invariance

 To determine a change in distribution the mean or some type of correlation is often used \citep{Rice:2005,Klamt:2010}.
-Interestingly, the example above shows that invariance across different contexts in distribution suggests that the directed edges are similar in different contexts.
-This is the idea of invariance across contexts used by \citet{Peters:2015} and \citet{Meinshausen:2016}, although in a more general form that we will describe in Section \ref{sec:cond-inv-pred}. \begin{definition}{\rm (Marginal invariant prediction)} Let $X_{s}\in\mathbb{R}$ be the single predictor obtained in contexts $C=\emptyset$ or $C=s$ with an intervention on $s$.Then, linear prediction with $X_{s}$ is called {\em marginal invariant predictive} for $X_{t}$ if there is a non-zero $\beta_{ts}^{*}\in\mathbb{R}$ such that
+Interestingly, the example above shows that invariance across different contexts in distribution suggests that the directed edges are similar in different contexts (observation and intervention).
+This is the idea of invariance across contexts used by \citet{Peters:2015} and \citet{Meinshausen:2016}, although in a more general form that we will describe in Section \ref{sec:cond-inv-pred}. \begin{definition}{\rm (Marginal invariant prediction)} Let $X_{s}$ with values in $\mathbb{R}$ be the single predictor obtained in contexts $C=\emptyset$ or $C=s$ with an intervention on $s$.Then, linear prediction with $X_{s}$ is called {\em marginal invariant predictive} for $X_{t}$ if there is a non-zero $\beta_{ts}\in\mathbb{R}$ such that

-and $\varepsilon_{t}$ is Gaussian with mean 0 and variance $\sigma^{2}$ and $\varepsilon_{t}\independent X_{s}$. \end{definition} Because we have the same coefficient in different contexts, this invariance across different contexts suggests that we can compute the correlation using pooled data from the different contexts.
+and $\varepsilon_{t}$ is Gaussian with mean 0 and variance $\sigma^{2}_t$ and $\varepsilon_{t}\independent X_{s}$. \end{definition} Here $X_i\independent X_j\mid X_k$ means that random variables $X_i$ and $X_j$ are independent.
+Because we have the same coefficient in different contexts, this invariance across different contexts suggests that we can compute the correlation using pooled data from the different contexts.
 This is the idea used in perturbation graphs \citep[e.g., ][]{Klamt:2010,Pinna:2010}, where non-zero correlations obtained from pooled data are used to determine possible directed paths of the underlying graph.

+We show in Proposition \ref{prop:condcor-invpred} that (\ref{eq:marginal-invariance}) implies that we can pool the data using the conditional correlation.
+We can define the conditional correlation $\rho_{ts \mid\mid s}$ as the correlation between nodes $t$ and $s$ in the context of an intervention on node $s$, i.e., $C=s$.
+This means that we use the conditional distribution of $X_t\mid\mid C=s$ to determine the moments, like the mean and covariance.
+Then, when pooling data from both $C=s$ and $C=\emptyset$, we obtain the conditional correlation, denoted by $\rho_{ts\mid \mid \{\emptyset,s\}}$.
+This conditional correlation is based on a mixture distribution of different contexts \citep[see Appendix \ref{sec:appendix-conditional-correlation}; interpreted from][]{Rice:2005}.
+It follows that if we assume invariance then we can use the pooled information from both observational and interventional contexts to obtain a correlation, but not vice versa.
+(A proof is in Appendix \ref{sec:appendix-proofs}.)